FAQ

 The bib pick-up will take place in two stages on the Pont du Gard Site (right bank reception):

 Piece of advice: prioritize picking up your bib on Friday (the day before the race), considering the expected high turnout.
-Note that you can send someone in your place, who will just need to present your bib pick-up card that will be sent to you by email on Tuesday, November 7th, 2023, four days before your participation.
+Note that you can send someone in your place, who will just need to present your bib pick-up card that will be sent to you by email a few days before the event.

 To pick up your bib